-An alternative way to test the properties of QCD matter at its fundamental scale is in the high temperature and high-density environment of ultra-relativistic heavy-ion collisions.
+An alternative way to test the properties of QCD matter at its fundamental scale is in the extremely high temperature and density environment of ultra-relativistic heavy-ion collisions.
 The UK has a prominent role in ALICE, an experiment optimised to study high-energy, heavy-ion collisions at the CERN Large Hadron Collider.
-Nuclear collisions at these extremely high energies create conditions similar to those a few microseconds after the Big Bang, before protons and neutrons first formed, when all strongly interacting matter was a plasma of quarks and gluons.
+Nuclear collisions at these extremely high energies create conditions similar to those a few microseconds after the Big Bang, before protons and neutrons first formed, when all stronglyinteracting matter was deconfined, forming a quark-gluon plasma.
 As a consequence of asymptotic freedom, QCD simplifies at high energy and the expectation was that the quark-gluon plasma would behave much like an ideal gas.
 However, it is not only the weakening of the interaction at high energy that drives the transition from hadrons to quasi-free quarks and gluons, but also charge screening effects in the high density medium.
 As a consequence, the quark-gluon plasma is a richly complex new phase of matter that exhibits remarkable collective properties, such as near perfect fluidity.
 Ultrarelativistic heavy-ion collisions provide a unique environment for exploring the structure and thermodynamic properties of QCD at high energy and the nature of confinement.
 More generally, they can provide new insight into the properties of strongly interacting matter not accessible in other ways.
 For example, a recent measurement of the mass difference of light nuclei and anti-nuclei by ALICE, exploring possible subtle differences in the ways that protons and neutrons and their corresponding antiparticles bind together, has provided the most precise test of Charge, Parity and Time Reversal (CPT) symmetry in the strong interaction to-date.
-Furthermore, ultra-peripheral heavy-ion collisions have been shown to provide a new way to probe the gluon density in nuclei at high energy.
-The study of strongly interacting matter in ultra-relativistic heavy-ion collisions therefore provides complementary information to that obtained from electron-nucleon and electron-nucleus collisions on the structure of strongly interacting matter at the fundamental scale of quarks and gluons.
+Furthermore, ultra-peripheral heavy-ion collisions have been shown to provide a new way to probe the gluon structure of nuclei.
+The study of nuclear matter in ultra-relativistic heavy-ion collisions therefore provides complementary information to that obtained from electron-nucleon and electron-nucleus collisions on the structure of strongly interacting matter at the fundamental scale of quarks and gluons.